rehierl/node-tree-outliner/88-todos.md

-replace multiple nodes with a single node - that contains the previous nodes as its descendants - and which acts as the representative of the replaced content -
+replace multiple nodes with a single node - that contains the previous nodes as its descendants - and which acts as the representative of the replaced content - similar to that, a sectioning node acts as a representative -

 **TODO**
 a node represents a set of nodes (descendants) -